-The LISS has prepared this report to be used in concert with a series of public meetings that will be held in Connecticut and New York to present the proposal and solicit comments.
+The LISS prepared an earlier version of this report to present the proposal at a series of public meetings that were held in Connecticut and New York.
+Modifications were made to the proposal in response to public comment and the U.S. Environmental Protection Agency and the states of Connecticut and New York adopted the plan on February 5, 1998, fulfilling a stated commitment of the Long Island Sound Comprehensive Conservation and Management Plan.

 In addition to identifying the nitrogen reduction targets, this report explains the framework within which the targets were established, discusses the benefits associated with achieving the targets, and recommends specific nitrogen control actions that need to be undertaken to help meet the targets.
-Based on public input, the U.S. Environmental Protection Agency and the states of Connecticut and New York will formally adopt nitrogen reduction targets by the end of 1997, fulfilling a stated commitment of the Long Island Sound Comprehensive Conservation and Management Plan.